|

 Phil's lucky hat did the trick.

-change of scenery today as we headed north to the coast east of Inverness,
+of scenery today as we headed north to the coast east of Inverness, checking

-checking out Lossiemouth, the Spey and Findhorn Bays.
-Not before another
+out Lossiemouth, the Spey and Findhorn Bays.
+Not before another pre breakfast

-pre breakfast jaunt.
-Another visit to Loch Garten produced the usual pair
+jaunt.
+Another visit to Loch Garten produced the usual pair of Osprey

-of Osprey and another male Capercaillie, having had good
+and another male Capercaillie, having had good views we departed

-have suffered in the bad winter this year (seven feet of snow fall!! this
+in the bad winter this year (seven feet of snow fall!! this winter).
+The

 Chaffinches were seen and heard, but just a brief Crested Tit